Should I travel to Cuba? Should I take a Cuba vacation?

 Ok then, this is why you should travel to Cuba now.

-But that’s not the reason you should travel to Cuba anyway–to see a country that somehow is a museum of nostalgia for the 1950s.–ideas that are the antithesis of those of the post-World War II era when America dropped all pretense of isolationism and spread its business over the world.
+But that’s not the reason you should travel to Cuba anyway–to see a country that somehow is a museum of nostalgia for the 1950s–ideas that are the antithesis of those of the post-World War II era when America dropped all pretense of isolationism and spread its business over the world.

-In fact, since the United States pretty much took over Cuba after the Spanish American War, (after taking over the ongoing revolts of the Cuban people against Spain,) the Cuban revolution of Fidel Castro and Che Guevara was not directed against American puppet Batista so much as it was against the U.S. itself as exemplified by ATT, United Fruit, and Meyer Lansky.
+In fact, since the United States pretty much took over Cuba after the Spanish American War, (after taking over the ongoing revolts of the Cuban people against Spain,) the Cuban revolution of Fidel Castro and Che Guevara was not directed against American puppet Batista so much as it was against the U.S. itself, as exemplified by ATT, United Fruit, and Meyer Lansky.

 But I’m not here to write a history lesson of the U.S.’s misdeeds in Latin America, because that would take a book or ten.
 But it’s helpful to know just a little about Cuba’s history to begin to understand what you’ll see if you travel to Cuba today.
 The Castro revolution is not some event that happened nearly 60 years ago.
 It exists today and forever, in spite of–or maybe just alongside of–the modern surge that tourism and the internet have brought to the island.

 Cuba, more than any place I’ve visited, is a mass of contradictions, maybe best summed up as the conflict between the dreary oppressive order imposed by the government and the colorful Caribbean chaos familiar to anyone who has been to that part of the world.
-If, like me, you embrace ambiguity, that’s reason enough to travel to Cuba.
+If, like me, you embrace ambiguity, that’s reason enough to tour Cuba.

 Havana in ruins